Anophelesgambiae/PinW-Cellulair-automata-project/README.md

 A bounday condition tells what we do with the cells on the border.

-The one dimensional CA has also the follwoing input:
+The one dimensional CA has also the following input:
 - rule number

 The rule number defines what the new state of a cell becomes with each state of the neigbours.